genxapi/genxapi/docs/context.md

 ## Overview

 `client-api-generator` is a meta-orchestrator that still behaves like a client API generator from the user’s perspective.
 It coordinates SDK delivery from OpenAPI specification through to packaged release artefacts: discovering configuration, delegating code generation to the engines defined by your templates, then managing versioning, Git automation, and registry publishing.
-The goal is to replace hand-rolled scripts with a repeatable, configuration-driven workflow that runs the same way on a laptop or in CI.
+Configuration is now **unified**—you describe intent once (`httpClient`, `client`, `mode`, `mock`, plugin overrides) and the CLI maps it onto the selected template (`@eduardoac/orval-api-client-template`, `@eduardoac/kubb-api-client-template`, or a custom adapter).

 ## Architecture at a glance